TAD acquires 315-kanal land adjacent to Harappa

 As TAD did in Shalamar Gardens and at Jehangir's Tomb a photo gallery depicting history of the site will also be established by Archaeology Directorate.
 A special team of Archeology Directorate had continued its work even during the month of Ramazan, The News learnt.

-"Yes, artisans of Archaeology Directorate continued their work even after Iftar,” said the secretary Tourism and Archaeology Department while talking to The News.
-Tourism and Archaeology Department was planning many programmes to celebrate 100th year of discovering of Harappa however wild spread of Covid19 eclipsed it.
+"Yes, artisans of Archaeology Directorate continued their work even after Iftar,” said the secretary TAD while talking to The News.
+TAD was planning many programmes to celebrate 100th year of discovering of Harappa however wild spread of Covid19 eclipsed it.

 Furthermore Harappa Museum was established in 1926 four years after the archaeological excavations of Harappa site.
 It is top site of Indus Valley Civilisation refurbished in 1966 by Pakistan.